dahak-metagenomics/dahak/docs/quickstart.md

 $ cd dahak/workflows/
 ```

+The quick start assumes that all commands are run from the `workflows/` directory
+unless stated otherwise.

 As covered on the [Running Workflows](running_workflows.md) page, workflows are
 run by using Snakemake from the command line.
 The basic syntax is: